kayleedockter/kayleedockter.github.io/README.md

 ***Created With***

-.NET 6 framework, Razer Pages, Javascript, JQuery, C#
+.NET 6 framework, Razer Pages, Javascript, JQuery, C#.

 ***Overview***

 This project was an introduction to a Stock Investing Application.
-We were required to provide the user three different ways to buy and sells stocks
+We were required to provide the user three different ways to buy and sells stocks.

 ***Challenges***